Translating Academia:

 The questionnaire intends to utilize your linguistic insight in Greek by asking the following questions.
 You may answer the questions in Greek, if you feel more comfortable in doing so.

-(The backtranslation (BT) of the Greek examples were not presented to respondents because they were English-Greek bilinguals)
+(The backtranslation (BT) of the Greek examples was not presented to respondents because they were English-Greek bilinguals)

 1a.